 - Increased blood supply to muscles, allowing toxins to be removed

-- Calming of nervous system which eases pain
+- Calming of the nervous system which eases the pain

 - Toning and relaxation of muscles to help with joint mobility

 - Stress reduction and promotion of a feeling of wellbeing